bowenyu066/language-shapes-reasoning/final_blog.md

 To investigate these questions, we utilize an experimental setting where the same semantic content naturally appears in representations of different lengths, so that we can vary sequence length without changing meaning.
 Natural language provides exactly this kind of setting.
 Different languages express the same idea with very different token counts.
 For example, “To be or not to be, that is the question” is roughly 12 tokens in English, while the Chinese version (“生存还是毁灭，这是个问题”) compresses to about 9 tokens under standard tokenizers.
 This difference is inherent to the languages rather than something we chose artificially.

 Our experiments are organized around three questions.
 First, do well-trained models show representation-invariant reasoning?
 We evaluate state-of-the-art (SOTA) models on multilingual math benchmarks to test whether accuracy depends on the particular linguistic representation or only on the underlying problem.
-Second, when performance does differ, is it due to the architecture or to the training data distribution??
+Second, when performance does differ, is it due to the architecture or to the training data distribution?
 By comparing models trained on multilingual data with those trained primarily on English, we can separate architectural constraints from gaps in training coverage.
 Finally, if a model struggles with a denser representation, can a small amount of targeted fine-tuning close the gap?
 This tells us whether the bottleneck is baked into the architecture or mostly about optimization and coverage.

 Our results show a consistent pattern.
 Representation choice clearly affects how many tokens are used, but it does not have to hurt reasoning as long as the model has been adapted to that representation.
-SOTA models can reach nearly the same accuracy across languages while using 5–10% fewer tokens in denser languages like Chinese.
+However, we find a critical distinction between *intrinsic density* (information per character) and *realized density* (information per token).
+Chinese is intrinsically denser, but whether this translates to computational savings depends on the tokenizer and model training.
+When aligned, SOTA models can reach nearly the same accuracy across languages while using 5–10% fewer tokens in Chinese.
+When misaligned, the theoretical advantage is lost or even inverted.
 Models trained on narrower distributions show larger gaps at first, but modest fine-tuning recovers much of the lost performance.
 In practice, representation efficiency behaves less like a strict trade-off and more like a capability that can be unlocked with appropriate training.

 Our findings extend beyond multilingual modeling.
 If reasoning performance is largely stable across different representation densities once models are adapted, then representation design should be treated as a first-class target for optimization.
 Instead of focusing only on more efficient attention mechanisms for fixed inputs, we can co-design models and representations that encode the same information in fewer tokens.
 Natural languages offer one family of such representations; learned compression schemes and domain-specific tokenizations offer others.
 Our work provides evidence and a concrete approach for studying how representation density interacts with reasoning fidelity, and for using representation design as a practical route to more efficient deep learning systems.

 ## Related Work

-Research into cost-effective sequence modeling generally fall into two catagories: speeding up how we process a fixed sequence of tokens, and changing the representation so that we start with fewer tokens in the first place.
+Research into cost-effective sequence modeling generally falls into two categories: speeding up how we process a fixed sequence of tokens, and changing the representation so that we start with fewer tokens in the first place.

 ### Efficient Processing of Fixed Representations